LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

    We have not needed to consider the order in which the simulation processes actions.
    Our simulation simply provides the capabilities to process *any* agent's action, and we can use `Simulation Managers` to impose an order.
 This shows the flexibility of our design.
-In this tutorial, we use the `TurnBasedManager`, but we can use any `SimulationManager`.
+In this tutorial, we will use the `TurnBasedManager`, but we can use any `SimulationManager`.

 Querying Simulation State